 Our teachers integrate a biblical worldview into their teaching and make the most of teachable moments to help students connect the Bible to real life.
 All students have Bible class as a part of the curriculum.
 Family Chapel for all students is held each Friday.

 See Programs: Preschool, Programs: Elementary, or Programs: Middle School.

 Programs offered are based on interest and minimum participation.
-Children ages 3 to 5 can partcipate in TOT: Teams of Tomorrow, which incorporates early learning and basketball skill building.
+Children ages 3 to 5 can participate in TOT: Teams of Tomorrow, which incorporates early learning and basketball skill building.
 Second through Sixth Grade can participate in Art Club.
-Plans are developing for middle school students to participate on our soccer and/or basketball teams.
+Plans are developing for soccer and dance for 2020-2021.

 The double-edged sword of standardized testing.
 Schools that don’t use standardized testing have no idea how their students are growing compared to their regional and national peers.
 However, it is possible to over focus on standardized tests.
 At GraceWay, we test beginning in third grade as required by scholarship grantors and our accreditation.
 Test scores are used along side classroom grades and observations of learning behaviors to form the big picture of our students’ progress.
 We use MAP, Measures of Academic Progress, from NWEA.